IRS Data Retrieval

 You must actively choose to utilize the data retrieval tool.
 If you choose to do so, you will be transferred to the Internal Revenue Service web site.
 There, the FAFSA Central Processing System (CPS) will conduct a data match with the IRS.
 You and your parents will need to authenticate your identity before any information is displayed.
 Tax data will be presented and you will have the option to "Transfer" the tax information to the FAFSA.
 Transferred data will have a notation —"Transferred from the IRS"

-Although the following video was produced by a school in California, the information presented is helpful to all families in understanding the process.
+Although the following video references the process for the 2014-2015 FAFSA, the information presented is still relevant and should be helpful to all families in understanding the process.

 If you and/or your parents are selected for federal verification and are also not eligible (or choose not) to use the IRS Data Retrieval Tool when updating your FAFSA, the US Department of Education requires our office to collect an Official Tax Transcript processed by the IRS.
 Please note that parents who are married but filing separately must submit two separate IRS transcripts.
 Transcripts are not required for those filing a foreign or Puerto Rican tax return.